besarthoxhaj/javascript-patterns/README.md

-# patterns
+# Javascript patterns

-Description and examples of javascript patterns
+Personal reference and examples of javascript patterns.